CodeGreg1/milestone_1_greg_goodrem/README.md

 ### Known Bugs

 -   On some mobile devices the Slider Image pushes the size of screen out more than any of the other content on the page but doesn't effect the overall usage of this element.

+-   I found several issues that were quite challenging to fix such as the accordion and tabs to function smoothly using ARIA controls however I think I worked it all out.

+-   I also found some of the images had difficulty loading depending on how I added them to the HTML either directly or using CSS but again figured out what I required to have the site look how I want it to.

 ## Credits